argoproj/argo-helm/charts/argo-cd/README.md

 kubectl apply -k "https://github.com/argoproj/argo-cd/manifests/crds?ref=v2.4.9"
 ```

+### 5.10.0

+This version hardens security by configuring default container security contexts.
+The change aligns chart with [supported versions](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#supported-versions) by upstream and adds requirement for minimum Kubernetes version >= 1.22.

 ### 5.5.20

 This version moved API version templates into dedicated helper.
 If you are using these in your umbrella